bjbraams/calendars/_includes/cs-al/future.md

 2025-05-03 to 08: [31st International Conference on Tools and Algorithms for the Construction and Analysis of Systems (TACAS 2025)](https://etaps.org/2025/conferences/tacas/), Hamilton, ON, Canada.

+2025-05-05 to 09: [36th International Conference on Probabilistic, Combinatorial and Asymptotic Methods for the Analysis of Algorithms (AofA 2025)](http://www.fields.utoronto.ca/activities/24-25/AofA-2025), Toronto, ON, Canada.

 2025-05-14: [Kolmogorov Meets Turing 2025; Applications of Stochastic Methods to the Analysis of Algorithms and Complex Systems](https://sites.google.com/view/kmt-2025), Rome, Italy.

 2025-05-26 to 29: [International Federation for Information Processing (IFIP) Networking 2025 Conference (NETWORKING 2025)](https://networking.ifip.org/2025/), Limassol, Cyprus.